Urban Solutions

 International Built Environment Week

-Specially curated conference and tradeshow showcasing the latest innovations in sustainability, built environment technologies, smart facilities management and digitalisation.
-Asia Pacific’s most comprehensive event on the built environment attracts a global community looking to share knowledge, exchange ideas and explore business opportunities.
+A specially curated conference and tradeshow showcasing the latest innovations in sustainability, built environment technologies, smart facilities management and digitalisation.
+As Asia Pacific’s most comprehensive event on the built environment, it attracts a global community looking to share knowledge, exchange ideas and explore business opportunities in the region’s leading hub for sustainable urban development and innovation.

 Read more >